Spring will come around the corner before you know it, so make sure your sump pump is in check prior to the April showers.

 As you can see, sump pumps are essential flood prevention tools that keep your home comfortable and dry.
 Chicago residents especially depend on them!
 To assure total peace of mind, you must give your sump pump your attention on a regular basis.
 When it comes to bigger concerns, let The Real Seal take care of them.
 Our basement waterproofing team ensures you can depend on your sump pump in flood conditions.

-We replace sump pumps and provide battery backup systems, repair cracked foundation, and much more.
+We replace sump pumps and provide battery backup systems, repair cracked foundations, and much more.
 When you work with our team, you can expect simple, quick fixes at fair prices.
 Plus, we’re so certain of our work that it comes with a lifetime guarantee.
 Call us today to schedule your service!